pleasenophp/pleasenophp.github.io/posts/using-real-javascript-with-unity.md

 2) Get the **Jint.dll** from NuGet packages.
 For this do the following:

 * The latest stable version at the moment of writing this is *2.11.58*, so download the package from [https://www.nuget.org/packages/Jint](https://www.nuget.org/packages/Jint/)
+##### (*Note: This tutorial uses the latest stable version of Jint for the moment: 2x.
+If you have issues with performance in your game, you can also try the Jint 3x prerelease version that is reported to be faster.
+For this you will need to download both Jint and Esprisma dlls.
+See the comments for more details.*)

 * Rename *jint.2.11.58.nupkg* to *jint.2.11.58.zip* and unpack it
 * Take the Jint.dll from the folder *lib/netstandard2.0* of the package